-A Janesville man plead guilty to a reduced charge in rock County Court Tuesday.
-Dakota Potts is accused of sexually assualting a 9 year old boy in the restroom at Monterey Park in 2018, he was originally charged with first degree sexual assault of a child under 13 but due to the plea agreement he plead guilty to second degree sexual assault of a child under 16, the maximum sentence for that crime is 40 years in prison.
+A Janesville man plead guilty to a reduced charge in Rock County Court Tuesday.
+Dakota Potts is accused of sexually assaulting a 9 year old boy in the restroom at Monterey Park in 2018.
+He was originally charged with first degree sexual assault of a child under 13, but due to the plea agreement he plead guilty to second degree sexual assault of a child under 16.
+The maximum sentence for that crime is 40 years in prison.
 The prosecution will not argue for a longer sentence then 3 years in prison and 7 years of extended supervision as part of the plea deal.
-Sentencing is set for april 2nd.
+Sentencing is set for April 2nd.

 Several Wendy’s restaurants including 2 in Janesville have been fined for violating child labor laws.
-Manna Inc operates Wendy’s in 9 different states, 38 minors were found to work in the 8 restaurants Manna owns in Wisconsin.
-US Department of Labor’s Wage and House division said Manna violated child labor requirments as set by the fair labor standards act when it allowed 14 and 15 year old employees to work outside legally approved hours and more hours than allowed by law.
-Under the law children can’t work before 7am or after 7pm or more then 3 hours on a school day, with a maximum of 8 hours on the weekend but not exceeding 18 hours when school is in session.
-Manna was fined 157,114 dollars for the violations.
+Manna Inc. operates Wendy’s in 9 different states, and 38 minors were found to work in the 8 restaurants Manna owns in Wisconsin.
+The U.S. Department of Labor’s Wage and House division said Manna violated child labor requirements as set by the Fair Labor Standards Act when it allowed 14 and 15 year old employees to work outside legally approved hours and more hours than allowed by law.
+Under the law children can’t work before 7 a.m. or after 7 p.m. or more then 3 hours on a school day, with a maximum of 8 hours on the weekend but not exceeding 18 hours when school is in session.
+Manna was fined $157,114 for the violations.

-A Resolution could be forthcoming causing a delay in the trial of a former Jefferson police officer accused of misconduct in public office.
+A resolution could be forthcoming, causing a delay in the trial of a former Jefferson police officer accused of misconduct in public office.
 Daniel Johnson of Fort Atkinson faces two charges of misconduct after he was accused of trading confidential police information for sexual favors.
-In two requests for a continuance filed by both the state Assistant Attorney General and the defense attorney, it suggested that a deal will be worked out before a jury trial is necessary, the trial is scheduled for Jan 23rd.
+In two requests for a continuance filed by both the state Assistant Attorney General and the defense attorney, it suggested that a deal will be worked out before a jury trial is necessary.
+The trial is scheduled for January 23.
 Johnson was charged in March 2019 after an investigation found a 25 year old woman gave him oral sex in exchange for confidential information from child protective services.
-If convicted Johnson faces a maximum sentence of 7 years in prison and 20 thousand dollars in fines.
+If convicted, Johnson faces a maximum sentence of 7 years in prison and $20 thousand in fines.

 Janesville Police arrested a woman related to a drug investigation after officers conducted controlled cocaine buys from her in the city of Janesville.
-Kadee Russell sold cocaine to officers during a series of buys that the police had set up according to a JPD news release and is charged with 2 counts Deliver of Cocaine, 2 counts of Maintaining a Drug Trafficking Vehicle, possession of marijuana and possession of drug paraphernalia.
+Kadee Russell sold cocaine to officers during a series of buys that the police had set up, according to a Janesville Police Department news release, and is charged with two counts of deliver of cocaine, two counts of maintaining a drug trafficking vehicle, possession of marijuana, and possession of drug paraphernalia.
 Russell is being held at Rock County Jail and no court date has been set.

 TOWN OF JOHNSTOWN